-(b) Notice of Changed Positions
+(a) Notice of Changed Positions

-In the event the Employer introduces significant changes to an existing job within the bargaining unit such that the job description is substantially altered, the Employer shall give written notice to the Union outlining the changes and the new classification and salary range to be applied from Appendix B - Salary Ranges, shall be mutually agreed to by both the Employer and the Union.
+In the event the Employer introduces significant changes to an existing job description within the bargaining unit such that the job description is substantially altered, the Employer shall give written notice to the Union outlining the changes.
+The wage rate for the altered job shall be subject to negotiations between the Employer and the Union.

-- (c) If the parties are unable to agree on the classification and salary range for the new or substantially altered job description within 10 days of their first meeting, or such other period as agreed to by the parties, the Employer may implement the classification and salary range. - (d) The Union may then refer the matter within 30 days to an arbitrator agreed to by the parties who shall determine the new classification and salary range. - (e) If the classification and salary range proposed by the Employer for a new classification or altered job description is revised as a result of negotiation or arbitration, the new salary range shall become effective on a date agreed upon by the parties or as determined through the arbitration procedure.
+- (b) If the parties are unable to agree on the rate of pay for the substantially altered job description within 10 days of their first meeting or such other period as agreed to by the parties, the Employer may implement the job description and attach a wage. - (c) The Union may then refer the matter within 30 days to an arbitrator agreed to by the parties who shall determine the new rate of pay. - (d) If the wage rate proposed by the Employer for an altered job description is revised as a result of negotiation or arbitration, the new rate of pay shall become effective on a date agreed upon by the parties or as determined through the arbitration procedure.